 9. BenQ ZOWIE RL2460S 24″ 1080p Gaming Monitor

-BenQ's Zowie RL2460S is one of the best monitors for esports players around, and users can pick it up for $200 or less if they're willing to be patient.
-Professionals around the world use it, and it's been licensed for exclusive use by PS4 esports competitors.
+BenQ's Zowie RL2460S is one of the best monitors for esports players around, and users can pick it up for $200 or less if you're willing to be patient.
+It's used by professionals all around the world, and it's been licensed for exclusive use by PS4 esports competitors.
 No matter what console or computer you're using for gaming, you can count on it to provide you with optimal performance.
 It manages to minimize flickers even at higher brightness settings for significantly better comfort.

 It may be stripped down on features, but that's because it's focused on performance above all else.
 Input lag clocks in at less than one millisecond, and Black eQualizer tech provides more detailed and comprehensible shadows without making the bright elements overly bright.
 There are even optimized presets for different gaming genres, or you can set your own for each of your favorite games.

 The Planar Helium does something a little different from all of the other monitors on our list, and for one reason: the inclusion of a touch panel.
 It offers the best advantages of a tablet in a larger format while still giving you access to the more powerful specs of your connected computer or other device.
 And while it's not perfect, it's a whole lot more comfortable than most of the touch screen monitors on the market and is adjustable to suit your needs.